defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/overview.md

 Start with the **Basics** and work your way through the sections at your own pace.
 Use the links in each category to access articles, guides, and practical examples —we **really** suggest that you engage with the resources.
 Once you're ready, move on to the **Onboarding Challenge** to apply what you’ve learned.

-::: tip Each section has its own set of challenges.
-Make sure to complete and surface each one before moving on to the next section.
+:::tip Each section has its own set of challenges.
+Make sure to complete each one before moving on to the next section.
 :::

 If you have questions or need help, don’t hesitate to ask!